-The key 2022 financial year STVR scorecard performance measures for the CEO are outlined below:
+The key 2023 financial year STVR scorecard performance measures for the CEO are outlined below:

-Performance Category and measures Weighting Financia Shareholder Group Cash Net Profit After Tax Group Underlying PACC 30% Customer Net Promoter Score outcomes for consumer, business and IB&M customers Complaints remediation 10% Non-financial Leadership Group Leadership measure results with a focus on talent and capability 10% Non Strategy Execution > Embedding and sustaining improvements in governance, culture and accountability following completion of the program of work arising from the 2018 APRA Prudential Inquiry.
-Continued improvement in risk priority areas to keep the bank safe, sound and secure. > Progress on delivery of Group strategic priorities 50% STVR Modifiers Performance outcomes determined through assessment of the balanced scorecard are subject to the for assessments (gate/modifiers): Risk and Reputation: the Board has the discretion to adjust the CEO STVR outcome downwards income. where appropriate.
-Values: the Board has the discretion to adjust the CEO STVR outcome upwards or downwards included where appropriate. uding to zero
+Performance Category and measures Weighting Financial ShareholderGroup Cash Net Profit After TaxGroup Underlying PACC 40% Customer Net Promoter Score outcomes for consumer, business and IB&M customers, with reference to complaints remediation 15% Non-financial People and LeadershipGroup Leadership measure results with a focus on talent and capability 15% Νο Strategy Execution Refinement of the Group's three year strategy with focus on customer, commercial, technology and risk priorities.
+Ongoing delivery of priority risk initiatives to strengthen our operating environment with greater data automation, simplification and risk capability.
+Progress on delivery of Group strategic priorities 30% STVR Modifiers Performance outcomes determined through assessment of the balanced scorecard are subject to the following assessments (gate/modifiers): Risk and Reputation: the Board has the discretion to adjust the CEO STVR outcome downwards including to zero where appropriate.
+Values: the Board has the discretion to adjust the CEO STVR outcome upwards or downwa where appropriate. ards including to zero

-2.3.2 2022 financial year LTAR pre-grant assessment outcomes
+2.3.2 2023 financial year LTAR pre-grant assessment outcomes

 The LTAR award value is subject to a pre-grant assessment with downward adjustments applied to reflect material issues.
-The assessment considers future financial factors and individual non-financial performance of leadership and strategy execution and operates in conjunction with malus and clawback.
+The assessment considers future financial factors and individual non-financial performance of leadership and strategy execution.

-The 2022 financial year LTAR award was granted at 100% of the award value.
-The CEO 2022 financial year LTAR award is subject to a four and five-year restriction period ending 30 June 2025 and 30 June 2026 respectively.
-The 2022 financial year LTAR award for Group Executives, is subject to a four-year restriction period ending 30 June 2025.
+The 2023 financial year LTAR awards were granted at 100% of the award value.
+The CEO LTAR is delivered in two equal tranches and is subject to a pre vest assessment at the end of a four and five year restriction period ending 30 June 2026 and 30 June 2027 respectively.
+The LTAR for Group Executives and CEO ASB is subject to a pre vest assessment at the end of a four year restriction period ending 30 June 2026